adamonelife/ccg-hr-dashboard/ROADMAP.md

   Employee-role account can currently edit their own record like anyone else within their own scope.
 Worth tightening before rolling accounts out beyond leads.
-- **Main Lead / Operations / Executive approving leave for their scope:** still pending — this permission model only covers card/profile visibility so far, not leave approval routing (that's Phase 3's Leave Management piece, not yet built).
+- ~~Main Lead / Operations / Executive approving leave for their scope~~ *(built)* — Leave Management reuses this same visibility model for the approvals queue (`getVisibleEmployeeIds()` in `lib/permissions.mjs`, used by `lib/leave.mjs`): a lead approves requests for their scope, Administrator/Director/HR see everyone's.
 - Maps onto the existing `permission_role` field on `employees` (`Employee`, `Team Lead`, `Main Lead`, `HR`, `Finance`, `Director`, `Administrator`) — role casing had to be normalized to match this exactly